strat-web3/avventura-v2/public/cretace.md

 - Full of surprises and wonder
 - Vivid and immersive descriptions

+**Other important instructions:**

-The user finds themselves immersed in the Upper Cretaceous period.
+- The user finds themselves immersed in the Upper Cretaceous period.
+- Don't invent other human characters: there's only professor Juju and the user.

-Make sure we encounter pectinids during the adventure.
+- Make sure we encounter pectinids during the adventure.

 ---